m3047/rear_view/README.md

 `superpowers.py` runs just like `forwarder.py` except that it has a `superpowers.yaml` config file where you can take control of PTR lookups.

+### Invocation

+Invoke as root:

+    superpowers.py {--tls} <udp-listen-address> <remote-server-address>

+Parameters:

+    --tls       When specified uses DoT and contacts the DNS server on port 853 udp-listen  This is the address to listen on for dns request.
+It will be 127.0.0.1 most of the time.
+    remote-serv This is the address of your recursive resolver.
+It will be contacted with a TCP connection rather than UDP.

+Once it's running, update your network configuration using the listen address (`127.0.0.1` in this example) as a (the only) nameserver.

+This DNS forwarder attempts to rewrite PTR answers using a variety of mechanisms.
+For all other requests, including as a fallback when its own local efforts fail, it will attempt to make a TCP connection to the recursive resolver.

 ### Additional resources

 * [PTR records explained](https://github.com/m3047/rear_view/blob/main/Ptr_Records_Explained.md)